trondhindenes/vmm-extensions/README.md

 ==============

 Small utils for VMM 2012R2 in the form of a VMM console Add-In.

-Install by importing the zip file in the "out" folder into your VMM console
+Install by importing the zip file in the "out" folder into your VMM console.
+(You may have to run VMM as admin in order to install the extension)

 See blog post at http://hindenes.com/trondsworking/2014/07/17/vmm-extensions/ for further details.